anup26x11x2006/Scientific-Calculator/README.md

-   # Scientific-Calculator Made by ANUP
+   # Scientific-Calculator Made By ANUP